Māhina: Transportation

 Tahiti's 5 km west coast freeway called RDO (Route de Dégagement Ouest) ends in nearby Papeʻete and smaller 2-lane roads lead to the ending of the freeway through the city of Papeʻete.
 The main roads in Māhina are paved, while some roads further inside the island turn into dirt tracks and lead deep into valleys.

 Geography

 Māhina is on the northern coast of Tahiti about 9 meters above mean sea level.
 The commune of Arue is located to the west of Māhina.
 Mount Orohena is the tallest mountain in French Polynesia at 7,300 feet.
-Point Venus is a nearby lighthouse on the coast and people are able to view Moʻoreʻa.
+Point Venus is a nearby lighthouse on the coast and people are able to view Mo'orea.
 Papenoo is a nearby commune that is home of the mouth of the Papenoo River.

 Education

 The University of French Polynesia is the only university in all of French Polynesia.
 Students from many other islands come to this university.
 The University of French Polynesia is a relatively small university with around 2,000 students.
 High schools are found throughout Tahiti.
 Some students in Māhina will attend universities or higher education establishments in other countries such as France, the United States or New Zealand.